researchsoft/website/content/license/content.md

 Under the following terms:

-* **Attribution**---You must give appropriate credit (mentioning that your work is derived from work of the Research Software Alliance and, where practical, linking to [https://www.researchsoft.org](https://www.researchsoft.org)), provide a [link to the license][cc-by-human], and indicate if changes were made.
+* **Attribution**---You must give appropriate credit (mentioning that your work is derived from work of the Research Software Alliance, and where practical, link to [https://www.researchsoft.org](https://www.researchsoft.org)), provide a [link to the license][cc-by-human], and indicate if changes were made.
   You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 * **No additional restrictions**---You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.